stephengold/Libbulletjme/README.md

 The project supports the 3 major desktop operating systems:
 Windows, Linux, and macOS.
 Both the x86 and x86-64 architectures are supported for each operating system.
-It also supports Linux on the 64-bit ARM architecture (aarch64), for a total of 7 platforms.
+It also supports Linux on the 64-bit ARM architecture (aarch64) and provides native libraries for the 4 supported Android ABIs (armeabi-v7a, arm64-v8a, x86, and x86_64) making a total of 11 platforms.

-For each platform, 4 native libraries are distributed:
+For each desktop platform, 4 native libraries are distributed:
  + a release build using single-precision arithmetic (the default library)
  + a release build using double-precision arithmetic
  + a debug build using single-precision arithmetic